Series P, Episode 2 - Peril

 - Out of an airhorn, a water pistol, a bar of soap, a whistle and an umbrella, the best thing to use to defend yourself against a kitten is the airhorn.
-While the water pistol might work, some kittens will think of it as more intense play so it won't stop all kittens.
+While the water pistol might work, some kittens will think of it as more intense play.
 Kittens attacking you is important because they are learning to ambush and hunt.
 What you need to do is distract them before they launch, so you use the airhorn, although it does not need to make a loud noise.
 Just spraying the air will work.

 - When using tin foil on your roast, it makes no difference if the foil is shiny or dull side up.
 The two different sides to the foil are as a result of the manufacturing process.
 (Forfeit: Shiny)

-- Chocolate biscuits go chocolate side down, according to the manufacturers themselves.
+- Chocolate biscuits have the chocolate on the bottom, not the top.
+This is according to the manufacturers themselves.
 They say: "During the manufacturing process, the biscuits go through a reservoir of chocolate that enrobes them, so the chocolate actually goes on the bottom."
 (Forfeit: Chocolate side up)

-- The thing that spread the Black Death was fleas on humans.
-Studies of mortality data on plague victims who were dug up during the construction of Crossrail conclude that the plague could not have been spread so fast if it was just rats.
+- The thing that spread the Black Death was fleas on humans, not rats.
+Studies of mortality data on plague victims who were discovered during the construction of Crossrail conclude that the plague could not have been spread so fast if rats were the sole or primary carrier of infected fleas.
 (Forfeit: Rats)

 - In the fight between David and Goliath the underdog was Goliath, because the slingshot back then was the most deadly weapon at the time.
 If the stone bullet is launched by a trained slinger, it would have the stopping power of a .44 Magnum hand gun.
 (Forfeit: David)

-- The reason by coyotes never catch road runners is because roadrunners can fly.
+- The reason why coyotes never catch roadrunners is because roadrunners can fly.
 Coyotes are actually faster than roadrunners.
-Coyotes go at 43mph, while roadrunners run at 20mph.
+Coyotes can run at 43mph, while roadrunners top out at 20mph.